cavcrosby/styleguides/docs/shellguide.md

 ### Line Length and Long Strings

-Maximum line length is 70ish characters (Google states their strings stop at 80 max).
-This is to stay consistent with Python code (PEP 8 compliant anyways) I write.
+Maximum line length is 80 characters.

-If I have to write strings that are a lot longer than 70ish characters, this should be done with a here document or an embedded newline if possible.
-Literal strings that have to be a lot longer than 70ish characters and can't sensibly be split are ok, but it's strongly preferred to find a way to make it shorter.
+If I have to write strings that are longer than 80 characters, then this should be done with a here document or an embedded newline if possible.
+Literal strings that have to be longer than 80 characters and can't sensibly be split are ok, but it's strongly preferred to find a way to make it shorter.

 ```bash
 # DO use 'here document's